 If you did catch a gossiper, what to do next is up to you.
 But you will at least be more aware of how Thai people really see you as a person.

-Sometimes, all a man wants in his life is the brag-right.
-And if you mastered Thai, you had earned that.
+Sometimes, all we want in life is some bragging rights.
+And if you mastered Thai, you have certaintly earned that.

 The Thai language is not easy to speak or write.
 And if you know how to perform those feats, you deserve a certain degree of respect.
 So, be proud.